 At New Wave Flooring, we provide a wide range of composite decking options, we also provide a guide to assist with the installation of your composite decking, please find below:

 Compared with timber decking, composite decking has a higher specific density and is heavier.
-Please be careful when transporting and handling composite decking.
-When storing and stacking composite decking prior to installation, be sure to place on a flat surface.
+Please be careful when transporting and handling eco decking.
+When storing and stacking plastic decking prior to installation, be sure to place on a flat surface.

 Distance between Joists

 Preparation is the key to any successful composite decking installation.
 You need to create a solid platform for the decking boards to be attached to using the clips and screws provided.
 To do this you will need to dig holes for the stumps, attach the bearers to the stumps and then attach joists to these bearers in order to have a solid base for the composite decking boards to be attached to.

 - Our 138mm x 23mm hollow composite decking boards that the distance between each joist be no more than 400mm.

 - Our 138mm x 23mm solid composite decking boards that the distance between each joist be no more than 450mm.